Loading...

 it is not that ~ does not... (double negative)

-• Usually followed by a quite contradicting statement.
+• Usually followed by a contradicting statement.

 ()かないことはないけど...